rafalp/Misago/dev-docs/plugins/hooks/validate-user-data-hook.md

 #### `action: ValidateUserDataHookAction`

-A standard Misago function used for filtering the user data, or the next filter function from another plugin.
+Misago function used for filtering the user data, or the next filter function from another plugin.

 See the [action](#action) section for details.